 Instead of those ingredients, I simply used plain cornmeal and real cream in this recipe.
 My family loved this casserole using real, fresh ingredients!

-Can I make Corn Casserole ahead of time?:
+Can I make this Cheesy Corn Casserole recipe ahead of time?:

 Yes!
 You can put this casserole together ahead of time and refrigerate it.
 It can keep in the fridge for 2 to 3 days before baking.
 Bring to room temperature for one hour before baking according to the recipe.